-A. The Board of Mental Health and Abuse Services.
-Substance the Commissioner of Mental Health and Substance Abuse Services upon delegation by the Board, shall certify community-based structured crisis centers for the provision of nonhospital emergency services for mental substance abuse health and crisis intervention.
-The Board shall promulgate rules for the certification of communitybased structured crisis centers.

-B. No community-based structured crisis center shall operate or continue to operate unless the facility complies with the rules promulgated by the Board and is certified as required by this section.

-C. For the purposes of this section, "community-based structured crisis center" means any certified community mental health center or facility operated by the Department which is established and maintained for the purpose of providing community-based mental health and substance abuse crisis stabilization services including, but not limited to, observation, evaluation. emergency treatment referral, when necessary, for inpatient psychiatric or substance abuse treatment services.
+- A. The Board of Mental Health and Substance Abuse Services. orthe Commissioner of Mental Health and Substance Abuse Services upon delegation by the Board, shall certify community-based structured crisis centers for the provision of nonhospital emergency services for mental health and substance abuse crisis intervention.
+The Board shall promulgate rules for the certification of communitybased structured crisis centers. - B. No community-based structured crisis center shall operate or continue to operate unless the facility complies with the rules promulgated by the Board and is certified as required by this section. - C. For the purposes of this section, "community-based structured crisis center" means any certified community mental health center or facility operated by the Department which is established and maintained for the purpose of providing community-based mental health and substance abuse crisis stabilization services including, but not limited to, observation, evaluation, emergency treatment and referral, when necessary, for inpatient psychiatric or substance abuse treatment services.

 § 3-318.
-Case managers certification [Emerg. eff.
-May 7, 2003]
+Case managers certification